KarnbirKhera/CUDA-Vector-Addition/README.md

        - _int n4 = n / 4:_ This is used to calculate the number of elements that are divisible and can be operated using float 4, and was responsible for 23.08% of all instructions executed
        - _Tail Handling:_ The tail handling was responsible for 7.69% of all instructions executed
        - **Note:** I believe in most vectorized kernels, the data is often padded by the host before being sent to the device, which would circumvent this problem completely.
 For the sake of learning why this is done in the first place, padding was not used.

+  > Note from future self: <br><br>
+  > While both grid stride and vectorization played a role in increasing the Warp Cycles per Instruction, one could say that the drastic increase in cycles is likely because vectorization reduced the number of required warp cycles, but the stall time remained the same, hence a larger Warp Cycles Per Instruction value.

 2. Reduction in Eligible Warps (-76.20%): 0.06 -> 0.02 warps
    - Why this happened: